-Core Courses
+• Core Courses

 In each discipline, a number of courses are identified as core courses, which form the nucleus of the respective bachelor's degree program.
-A student has to complete all of the designated core courses of his/her discipline.
+A student has to complete the entire designated core courses of his/her discipline.

 • Prerequisite Courses